-"We don't live in Brighton, is this okay?"
+"We don't live in Manchester, is this okay?"

 If you're getting married abroad (or elsewhere in the UK), please get in touch for your bespoke destination wedding package...it doesn't cost as much as you might think.
 I simply charge for travel and accommodation on top of my usual day rate.